-Three World Cup qualifiers to watch over the next seven days
+Three World Cup qualifiers to watch over the next week

 Domestic duty takes a back seat throughout Europe over the next week as World Cup qualifying is back, with two fixtures for most of the nations vying for a place in Brazil 2014.
 At this stage of the competition there will be the perennial miss-matches that provide one-sided football scores but a number of evenly-poised fixtures stand out from the next two rounds of games; here are three games not to miss.

 The first game of this round of fixtures pits Russia and Portugal together, in what should be an interesting and watchable game.
 Both teams have won their opening two Group F games, so a win for either side will give them momentum in the search for topping the pool.

 Russia were dark horses with many for the Euro 2012 competition, but after an opening day 4-1 hammering of Czech Republic, the wheels came off for the eastern European powerhouses, who did not make the elimination rounds.
 Guus Hiddink has since been replaced by Fabio Capello, and a good start for the Italian was epitomised by a 4-0 win over Israel, away from home, in their last game.